linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 1. On the homepage of Control Center, click ![keyboard_normal](icon/keyboard_normal.svg).
 2. Click **Shortcuts**.
-3. View the default shortcuts for system, window and workspace.
+3. You can search or view the default shortcuts for system, window and workspace.
-4. You can also input a keyword in the search box to find the shortcuts.

 ##### Modify Shortcuts